moxie-lean/depreciated-wp-endpoints-collection/readme.md

   access to the ID, title, content or any other data of the current item.
-- `$args`, this are the arguments used to create the request, for example here you can get what post type was requested, basically the GET params that create the endpoint.
+- `$args`, this are the arguments used to create the request, for example here you can get what post type was requested, (basically the `GET` params that create the endpoint).

 For example imagine you want to return a message if the post has the ID 1 and the default format otherwise.